TheLastGamer18/multipurpose-discord-package/README.md

 # A package that is helpful in bot making!
-Make commands easily using this package!
+Make commands easily using this package.

 # Note:
 - If you are facing any type of bugs with any of the methods, report it [here](https://github.com/TheLastGamer18/multipurpose-discord-package/issues).

 # Reasons to use this package.
 - This package will work with any version!
 Because the methods return only the data, and how to represent that data is depended upon you!
+The package is frequently updated.

 # Example
 ```javascript